Implementation of a Public Transportation Network for Quebec City (Tramway Component)

-Design Phase (ongoing)
+Planning Phase (ongoing)

 With a view to carrying out a pre-project design of the Québec City tramway system, enabling it to move on to the implementation phase by responding to the specific needs of the Québec City agglomeration, SYSTRA Canada is assisting the RTC and the City in the preliminary project design and to identify the methods and processes of maintenance and operation of the tram system.

 The purpose of the services is to ensure that the best design decisions are made, both in terms of the scope of the project and its cost and timeline.
 Preliminary design decisions for which consulting services are expected cover all components of a tramway system.

 SYSTRA’s mandate consists in the overall owner’s engineer role for the tramway system, and more precisely:

 - Activities related to drafting of business plan, ridership, validation of mode (tram vs metro);

 - Assisting in the obtention of the various regulatory approvals, including environmental approval;

 - Defining the master schedule, including construction schedule;